extism/c-pdk/README.md

 }
 ```

-To test it you will need to pass `--allowed-host jsonplaceholder.typicode.com` to the `extism` CLI, otherwise the HTTP request will
+To test it you will need to pass `--allow-host jsonplaceholder.typicode.com` to the `extism` CLI, otherwise the HTTP request will
 be rejected.

 ## Imports (Host Functions)